Query Targeting¶

 In addition, you can use the following resources to determine which query generated the alert:

-- The Real-Time Performance Panel monitors and displays current network traffic and database operations on machines hosting MongoDB in your Atlas clusters.
+• The Real-Time Performance Panel monitors and displays current network traffic and database operations on machines hosting MongoDB in your Atlas clusters.

-- The MongoDB logs maintain an account of activity,
+• The MongoDB logs maintain an account of activity, including queries, for each mongod instance in your Atlas clusters.

-shell provides performance details for all queries.
-The Data Profiler records operations that Atlas considers slow when compared to average execution time for all operations on your cluster.
+• The Atlas Query Profiler records operations that Atlas considers slow when compared to average execution time for all operations on your cluster.

 Refer to the following for more information on query performance: